 Structure and Accountability

-The purpose of residential treatment is to provide structure and accountability in a 24-hour setting.
-This is managed while encouraging clients to stay in a safe environment with 24/7 medical support, in order to reduce the harmful effects of alcohol and drug addiction while navigating what is often the most difficult stage of recovery.
-This level of care is suitable for individuals who are unable to participate in, or comply with, treatment outside of a 24-hour structured treatment setting.
+Residential Treatment provides structure and accountability in a 24-hour care setting, with 24-hour medical support.
+This level of support is sometimes necessary, or preferred, in order to reduce the harmful effects of alcohol and drug addiction while navigating what is often the most difficult stage of recovery.
+This level of care is recommended for individuals who are unable to participate in, or comply with, treatment outside of a 24-hour structured treatment setting.
 And also for those whose current living environment is a significant obstacle to their functioning and recovery.

-When treating addiction, residential treatment allows our clients to leave what might be a “triggering” environment.
-And residential treatment gives our clients space to focus on their needs and sobriety.
-Residential treatment provides the maximum, intensive program to address all aspects of drug or alcohol use, including the monitoring of medication and medical concerns, and Medication-Assisted Treatment (MAT).
-Residential treatment establishes necessary coping and functional skills.
+When treating addiction, residential treatment allows our clients necessary relief from the triggers of their current environment, so they can more fully focus on their needs and their recovery.
+Residential treatment provides the maximum, intensive program to address all aspects of drug or alcohol use, including the monitoring of medication and medical concerns, Medication-Assisted Treatment (MAT), and establishing necessary coping and functional skills.

 Day Treatment (PHP)

 Day Treatment, also known as Partial Hospitalization Program (PHP), is one level of care higher than our Intensive Outpatient Program.
-The purpose of Day Treatment is to provide therapy, structure, and accountability during the day, while allowing clients to practice their learned skills in a home or sober living environment after daily services conclude.
+The purpose of Day Treatment, is to provide therapy, structure, and accountability during the day, while allowing clients to practice their learned skills in a home or sober living environment after daily programming concludes.
 Also, Day Treatment teaches our clients therapeutic coping skills to reduce the harmful effects of alcohol and drug addiction.
 Day Treatment includes 5 hours of group therapy per day, 6 days a week.
 Services include:

 - Daily group therapy using evidence-based curriculum.
 Covering such topics as: living in balance, stress reduction, advancing remission, shame and resilience, 12-step facilitation, relapse prevention and management, early recovery coping skills, handling triggers and healthy support systems.